Critical-Infrastructure-Systems-Lab/DHALSIM/doc/installation.rst

 Installation
 ============
-In this guide we will describe how DHALSIM can be installed on an Ubuntu machine.
-We offer two modes of installation, an automatic installation which uses a script which will install every dependency.
+In this guide, we will describe how DHALSIM can be installed on an Ubuntu machine.
+We offer two modes of installation, an automatic installation that uses a script that will install every dependency.
 In case the automatic installation is not able to complete, a walkthrough for a manual installation is also available.

 Ubuntu version
 ~~~~~~~~~~~~~~~~~~~~~~~~
 DHALSIM has been developed and tested on Ubuntu 20.04 LTS.
 Therefore, we recommend installing and running DHALSIM on Ubuntu 20.04.
 The installation script can be ran using ``./install.sh``.
 The installation script has not been tested on other versions.
 If you want to use another version, we recommend a manual installation.

 The installation script can also install all testing dependencies.
-In order to do this, simply run ``./install.sh test``.
+To do this, simply run ``./install.sh test``.

 Automatic installation
 ----------------------